rroojrooj/Connext-Documentation/firstdraft-intro.md

 1. The user initiates the transaction by calling the `xcall` function on the Connext contact, which will include: passing in funds, gas details, arbitrary data, and a target address  (including the chain info and this can be a contact).
 The Connext contact will, if needed, swap the user’s fund to match the Nomad’s token type and call the Nomad contact to start the 30-60 minutes message latency across chains.
 2. Observing routers with funds on the user destination chain will simulate the transaction.
 If passed, they will use their funds to sign the transaction and send it to an auctioneer (Sequencer), a kind of bidding.
 The auctioneer collects the router’s bids in every X block and selects the correct router(s) to fill in the user’s transaction.
 3. Then, the auctioneer will group all bids and send them to a relayer network for submitting them on-chain.
 The contract then 1) checks whether the fund is enough for the transaction, 2) if needed, swaps the Nomad’s token type to match the canonical asset of the chain, and 3)  lastly, sends the fund to the correct target (including executing `calldata` against the target contact).
 At this point, the user will receive their fund on the destination chain.
-4. For routers, they have not received their fund yet.
+4. For routers, they will not received their fund yet.
 After  30-60 minutes and the Nomad message arrives, the heavily batched transaction hashes will be checked for their corresponding router addresses.
 If matched, Nomad assets are minted and paid back to the routers.

 ## Security Assumptions and Risks